Neural network methods for Neumann series problems of Perron-Frobenius operators: Conclusions

 \section{Conclusions}

-In this article, we investigated power series problems associated with non-expansive Perron-Frobenius operators under the $L^p$-norm, with a focus on the $L^2$-setting.
-We established the well-posedness of the corresponding variational formulations in $L^2$ by showing that they satisfy the conditions of the Lax-Milgram theorem, thereby ensuring the existence and uniqueness of solutions.
-We proposed two neural network methods for approximating solutions of power series problems.
+In this article, we investigated Neumann series problems associated with non-expansive Perron-Frobenius operators under the $L^p$-norm, with a focus on the $L^2$-setting.
+We established the well-posedness of the corresponding variational formulations in $L^2$ by showing that they satisfy the conditions of the Lax-Milgram theorem, thereby ensuring the existence and uniqueness of the solution.
+We proposed two neural network methods for approximating solutions of Neumann series problems.
 PINNs were employed to approximate solutions in their strong form, while RVPINNs were used to approximate solutions in the corresponding variational problems.
 Additionally, we provided error estimates for both methods in terms of quasi-minimizers.
-Numerical experiments demonstrated that both methods are effective for solving power series problems and outperform the standard fixed-grid-based method.
+Numerical experiments demonstrated that both methods are effective for solving Neumann series problems and outperform the standard fixed-grid-based method.

-Further extensions of this work include applying power series approximations to real-world applications involving complex dynamical systems.
-Moreover, the theoretical results in this paper, such as a priori error estimates based on the local Fortin's condition, could be applied to establish reliable error bounds for solving PDEs with neural networks.
+Further extensions of this work include applying our methods to Neumann series approximations in higher-dimensional settings.
+In addition, the theoretical results in this paper, such as a priori error estimates based on the local Fortin's condition, could be applied to establish reliable error bounds for solving PDEs with neural networks.